xwmx/nb/README.md

   --tags         <tag1>,<tag2>  A comma-separated list of tags.
   --title        <title>        The bookmark title.
 When not specified,
                                 `notes` will use the html <title> tag.

+Subcommands:
+  open    Open the bookmarked page in your system's primary web browser.
+          Alias: `o`
+  peek    Open the bookmarked page in your terminal web browser.
+          Alias: `p`

 Description:
   Create a new bookmark-formatted note for <url>.
 By default, the page content